ElmerCSC/elmerfem/elmerice/Solvers/Documentation/XIOSOutputSolver.md

 - Should work with *halo elements* as they are skipped for the saving table

-- should work with higher order elements, e.g. 306, as we will save only the corners. *To check how to get the max number of corners*
+- should work with higher order elements, e.g. 306, as we will save only the corners?
+	- *To check how to get the max number of corners?*
+	- Might not be as simple as we rely on the  gloabl DOFs for the ordering...

 - XIOS automatically re-computes the connectivity tables, including edges.
 	- *Can we directly provide this to XIOS?*